 2) Labor by capacitor:

-3.White Glove tv service:
+3. White Glove tv service:

 White Glove service is a flat rate electronic restoration.
 A single price that covers the electronic restoration of your tv chassis.
-In addition to paper and filter capacitors, this also includes, if necessary, other readily available components such as coils, mica capacitors, resistors.
+In addition to paper and electrolytic capacitors, this also includes, if necessary, other readily available components such as coils, mica capacitors, resistors.
 Large components such as the power transformer or parts that are special to the tv may be an extra charge.
 Minor mechanical repairs are included, such as replacement dial cords, repair of cardboard backs, bakelite handles, PC boards.
 Major mechanical repair is extra.
-The best way for me to tell you what is going to be included is if I see your set and tell you what I can include.White-glove costs $20.00 per paper/filter capacitor + NY sales tax (NY residents) + return shipping.
+The best way for me to tell you what is going to be included is if I see your set and tell you what I can include.White-glove costs $20.00 per paper/electrolytic capacitor + NY sales tax (NY residents) + return shipping.

 4. White Glove tv service Extreme:

 This is also a flat-rate service but covers everything White Glove tv service covers plus it includes more mechanical problems and heavy rust.
 In other words anything and everything to get your TV working well.
-Some examples are All tubes are missing, or most of the wiring is missing, etc. White-glove tv service extreme service costs $40.00 per paper/filter capacitor + sales tax (NY customers) + return shipping, and is designed for tv chassis in very bad condition.
+Some examples are All tubes are missing, or most of the wiring is missing, etc. White-glove tv service extreme service costs $40.00 per paper/electrolytic capacitor + sales tax (NY customers) + return shipping, and is designed for tv chassis in very bad condition.
 There are some exceptions, such as when all tubes costs exceed $500.00 in a large chassis, it would have to be extra.
 The best way for me to tell you what is going to be included is if I see your set and tell you what I can include.
 Some chassis are may be so bad that I may not be able to bring those back to life.

 Q: I have an Antique Car Radio from the Late 60s or early 70s.
 It doesn't have tubes, do you restore those too?